 Effective July 1, 2022, PST is applied at the rate of 7% on tobacco sold in B.C.
 This is in addition to the tobacco tax.
 Tobacco tax retailers must now charge, collect and remit PST on their tobacco sales in B.C.
 See the Notice to Tobacco Sellers for more information.

-You need to register to collect PST if you sell or lease taxable goods, or provide software or taxable services in the ordinary course of business in B.C.
-You may also need to register if you’re located outside the province but make sales in B.C.
+You must register to collect PST if you are located in B.C. and you sell or lease taxable goods, or provide software or taxable services in the ordinary course of your business in B.C.
+You may also need to register if you’re located outside B.C.

 You have the following options to register to collect PST:

 Your registration can take up to 21 business days to be processed.

 When you register, you're assigned a PST number.
 Your PST number is 11 characters long and is in this format: PST-1234-5678.

 If you indicate on your registration application that you sell accommodation in a B.C. area that collects the municipal and regional district tax (MRDT), you'll be automatically set up to collect MRDT.
 Your PST number also applies to your MRDT return.

 See Accommodation for more information and a list of participating municipalities and regional districts for MRDT purposes.